 Need a cost effective TP (Tmall Partner) to sell in China?

 We are an Official Tmall Partner e-commerce Agency.
 Our Services: E-Commerce, Search Engine Optimization, Advertising, Weibo, WeChat, WeChat Store & PR.

 Following the Covid-19 pandemic, the growth of e-commerce platforms was even more important.
 It is estimated that by selling on e-commerce platforms, companies can increase by 20% their sales.
-But e-commerce is not only essential for businesses, but also for the country’s economy.
-In 2019, the added value of e-commerce accounted for more than one-third of China’s GDP.
+But e-commerce is not only essential for businesses but also for the country’s economy.
+In 2022, the added value of e-commerce accounted for more than one-third of China’s GDP.

-Now, if we look at the projected increase in e-commerce sales worldwide, China is by far the leading country with 862.6 billion dollars as of 2019 and is expected to reach 1,556.2 billion dollars in 2024.
+Now, if we look at the projected increase in e-commerce sales worldwide, China is by far the leading country with 2.29 trillion dollars as of 2020 and is $3.56 trillion by 2024.

 Moreover, as the majority of the population now has a smartphone, social media are now at the core of their daily habits.
-One of the latest trend is live-streaming, during which KOLs (Key Opinion Leaders) are presenting products and giving their impressions in order to convince users to buy it directly on the app.
-This phenomenon has gained strength even more after during the Covid-19 lockdown.
+One of the latest trends is live-streaming, during which KOLs (Key Opinion Leaders) are presenting products and giving their impressions in order to convince users to buy them directly on the app.
+This phenomenon has gained strength even more after the Covid-19 lockdown.

-According to this survey about live streaming e-commerce in China, about 36.5% of respondents had purchased clothing and apparel during an online streaming sales, 36,4% cosmetics, and 35,79% food.
-With live streaming shopping growing this fast, it is undeniable that brands that want to expand their activities in the world’s most populous country will have to go digital and sell their products on e-commerce platforms.
+According to this survey about live streaming e-commerce in China, about 36.5% of respondents had purchased clothing and apparel during online streaming sales, 36,4% cosmetics, and 35,79% food.
+With live-streaming shopping growing this fast, it is undeniable that brands that want to expand their activities in the world’s most populous country will have to go digital and sell their products on e-commerce platforms.